You are viewing the documentation for Blueriq 17. Documentation for other versions is available in our documentation directory.

 You can combine the IN, WHERE and ORDER BY if you wish.
 Example:

-Persons older than 40: [[[FOREACH Person IN TestEntity.rel WHERE Person.Age>10 ORDER BY Person.Age Asc]]] [[[Person.Name]]], [[[Person.Age]]]; [[[/FOREACH]]]
+Persons older than 40: [[[FOREACH Person IN TestEntity.rel WHERE Person.Age>10 ORDER BY Person.Age ASC]]] [[[Person.Name]]], [[[Person.Age]]]; [[[/FOREACH]]]

 Back to Top